mejk/SciComp/_build/html/_sources/class/moldy/particle_simulations_intro.md

 :width: 650px
 :align: left

 *The concept behind the [Monte Carlo method](https://en.wikipedia.org/wiki/Monte_Carlo_method).
 Consider that a system's state is described the green sphere and the that the [energy landscape](https://en.wikipedia.org/wiki/Energy_landscape) is given by the dashed line.
 Deterministic optimization finds the closest minimum as indicated by the arrow in the left hand side figure.
 Once the minimum has been reached, the system stays there.
 Monte Carlo is a stochastic optimization method.
-It uses random numbers to enable the system to move uphill in the energetically unfavorable direction as indicated by the arrow in the right hand side figure.
+It uses random numbers to enable the system to move uphill in the energetically unfavourable direction as indicated by the arrow in the right hand side figure.
 Once the system crosses the saddle point, it can find the global minimum.*

 ````